CHOWDHM1PROG/progressive-betting-simulation/README.md

 Progressive Betting Strategy Simulation
 Overview

 This project simulates a progressive bet-doubling strategy using Python.
-The basic idea is straightforward: after every loss, the next bet is doubled in an attempt to recover previous losses once a win eventually occurs.
+After every loss, the next bet is doubled in an attempt to recover previous losses once a win eventually occurs.

-On paper, the approach looks convincing.
 A single win after a losing streak should recover earlier losses and leave a small profit.
 However, this assumes unlimited funds and ignores the possibility of extended losing runs.

 This simulation explores what actually happens when the strategy is applied repeatedly with a limited starting balance.